pagopa/elasticcloud-infra/src/07_elastic_resources_app/products/README.md

 - **required**, create a file names `appSettings.json`, otherwise no resources will be created
 - **if needed**, create a folder for your dashboards named `dashboard`.
 Save here all the exported dashboard in ndjson format. **NB:** replace the `data_view_id` value with `"${data_view}"` to make it dynamic
 - **if needed**, create a folder for your saved queries named `query`.
 Save here all the exported queries in ndjson format
+- **required & needs approval**, define the index lifecycle policy to be used for your indexes in `env/<your_env>` variable file, variable `ilm`.
+Add here a new entry with your application identifier adn the ilm to use, choosing between one of the provided ilm in the `default_library/ilm` folder

 ### appSettings.json